Ann Hamilton (artist): 2011–2018

 The New York City Metropolitan Transportation Authority Arts and Design Program commissioned Hamilton to create an art project as a part of the reconstruction of Manhattan's Cortlandt Street subway station that was destroyed on September 11, 2001.
 This project, to be completed by 2018, is similar to her previous work, VERSE, in that it weaves together words, but in this specific case uses texts from notable historical documents like the Declaration of Independence and the Universal Declaration of Human Rights.
 The text is white and appears upon or within the surface of the white walls of the station, covering up to 70 percent of the walls' surface.
 As in much of her work, Hamilton intends this project to be experienced rather than simply viewed.
-Whether tourist, everyday commuter, or 9/11 survivor, each person travelling through the station will have a different relationship to these words.
+Intended for each person travelling through the station to have a different relationship with these words.